-- 1. In the AM console, go to Realms > Realm Name > Authentication > Settings > Trees. - 2.
-From the Authentication session state management scheme drop-down list, select JWT. - 3.
-In the Max duration (minutes) field, enter the maximum life of the authentication session in minutes. - 4.
-Save your changes. - 5.
-Navigate to Configure > Authentication > Core > Security. - 6.
+- 1. Log in to the AM console as an administrative user.
+For example, amAdmin. - 2.
+Navigate to Realms > Realm Name > Authentication > Settings > Trees. - 3.
+From the Authentication session state management scheme drop-down list, select JWT. - 4.
+In the Max duration (minutes) field, enter the maximum life of the authentication session in minutes. - 5.
+Save your changes. - 6.
+Navigate to Configure > Authentication > Core > Security. - 7.
 In the Organization Authentication Signing Secret field, enter a base64-encoded HMAC secret that AM uses to sign the JWT that is passed back and forth between the client and AM during the authentication process.
 The secret must be at least 128-bits in length.

-- 7. Save your changes. - 8.
+- 8. Save your changes. - 9.
 Protect your client-based authentication sessions.
 See "Configuring Client-Based Session Security" in the Security Guide.